meta-llama/llama-recipes/benchmarks/inference_throughput/on-perm/README.md

 # Getting Started
 To get started, we first need to deploy containers on-perm as a API host.
 Follow the guidance [here](https://github.com/facebookresearch/llama-recipes/blob/main/demo_apps/llama-on-prem.md#setting-up-vllm-with-llama-2) to deploy vLLM on-perm.
 Note that depends on the number of GPUs and size of their VRAM you have on the instance or local machine.
-We suggest you prioritize deploying as many model replicas as possible to reach higher overall throughput and request-per-second (RPS), comparing to deploy one model container among muiltiple GPUs for model parallelism.
+We suggest you prioritize deploying as many model replicas as possible to reach higher overall throughput and request-per-second (RPS), comparing to deploy one model container among multiple GPUs for model parallelism.
 For example, we have an instance from Azure that has 8xA100 80G GPUs, and we want to deploy Llama 2 70B chat model.
 70B chat model is around 130GB with FP16.
 So for deployment we can do:
 * 1x70B model parallel on 8 GPUs.
 * 2x70B models each use 4 GPUs.
 * 4x70B models each use 2 GPUs.
 (Preferred configuration for max overall throughput.
-Note that you will have 4 endpoints hosted on differet ports and the benchmark script will route requests into each model equally)
+Note that you will have 4 endpoints hosted on different ports and the benchmark script will route requests into each model equally)

 Here are examples for deploying 2x70B chat models over 8 GPUs with vLLM.
 ```